NAIS-Net: Stable Deep Networks from Non-Autonomous Differential Equations: Non-Autonomous Input-Output Stable Nets (NAIS-Nets)

 The trajectory is described by $\|x(k)-\bar{x}\|\leq\bar{\rho}^k \|x(0)-\bar{x}\|$ , where $\|\cdot\|$ is a suitable matrix norm.

-In particular: \setlist[itemize]{leftmargin=*} \begin{itemize} \item With $tanh$ activation, the steady state $\bar{x}$ is independent of the initial state, and it is a linear function of the input, namely, $\bar{x}=A^{-1}Bu$.
+In particular: \setlist[itemize]{leftmargin=*} \begin{itemize} \item The steady state $\bar{x}$ is independent of the initial state, and it is a linear function of the input, namely, $\bar{x}=A^{-1}Bu$.
 The network is Globally Asymptotically Stable.

-With ReLU activation, $\bar{x}$ is given by a continuous piecewise affine function of $x(0)$ and $u$.
-The network is Locally Asymptotically Stable with respect to each $\bar{x}$ . \item If the activation is $tanh$, then the network is Globally Input-Output (robustly) Stable for any additive input perturbation $w\in\mathbb{R}^m$.
+\item The network is Globally Input-Output (robustly) Stable for any additive input perturbation $w\in\mathbb{R}^m$.
 The trajectory is described by:

 where $\gamma(\cdot)$ is the input-output gain.
 For any $\mu\geq0$, if $\|w\|\leq\mu$ then the following set is robustly positively invariant ($x(k)\in\mathcal{X}, \forall k\geq0$):